yuvrajkarna2717/Mora/extension/README.md

 ## ✨ Overview

-Mora is a **privacy-first browser productivity copilot** designed to make you more mindful and productive on the web.
-Unlike other time-tracking tools, Mora keeps all your data **locally** on your device — no servers, no cloud storage, no privacy concerns.
+mora is a **privacy-first browser productivity copilot** designed to make you more mindful and productive on the web.
+Unlike other time-tracking tools, mora keeps all your data **locally** on your device — no servers, no cloud storage, no privacy concerns.

-### 🎯 Why Mora?
+### 🎯 Why mora?

 - **🔒 Privacy First**: All data stays on your device
 - **⚡ Lightweight**: Minimal impact on browser performance